BilalHassan90/DTSNet-O2DTD/README.md

 **Figure:** Overview of the proposed method.
 The RASP-Net framework integrated with coherent pre- and post-processing to perform the joint segmentation, quantification, and 3-D visualization of OCT imaging-based chorioretinal biomarkers.

-This repository contains the source code of our propsed benhmark method DTSNet paper published in IEEE Transactions on Biomedical Engineering.
+This repository contains the source code of our propsed benhmark method DTSNet submitted for consideration in the Nature Scientific Data journal.
 The proposed framework is developed using <b>TensorFlow 2.3.1</b> and <b>Keras APIs</b> with <b>Python 3.7.8</b>.
-Moreover, the results are compiled through <b>MATLAB R2020a</b>.
 The detailed steps for installing and running the code are presented below:

 ## Installation
 To run the codebase, following libraries are required.
 Although, the framework is developed using Anaconda.
 But it should be compatable with other platforms.